-Do you eat a Green Salad everyday?
+Do you eat a Green Salad every day?
 Vegetables keep you healthy.
 They give your gut bacteria a happy life, and if your gut is happy, you are happy.
-There are so many options for a salad, aren’t there?
-You can include just about any vegetables, fruits, nuts and seeds.
+There are so many options for a salad, aren't there?
+You can include just about any vegetables, fruits, nuts, and seeds.
 When I go to a salad bar, I like it when they have cooked green peas, too.
-Homemade Coutons are an excellent addition to a Green Salad.
+Homemade Croutons are an excellent addition to a Green Salad.

 What You Need

 For this recipe, you need a salad bowl, knife, and cutting board unless everything is precut.
 A nice cruet for your homemade salad dressing is helpful.
 But what you really want is some beautiful salad bowls and stemware, am I right?
 Treat yourself.
 Buy the best.

 - 1 small head romaine lettuce (cut in bite-sized pieces)

 - 10 grape tomatoes (halved)

 - 2 green onions (sliced, white and tender green parts only)